Butternut Squash Casserole with Pecan Oat Streusel

 - 1 tablespoon extra virgin olive oil

-- 1 large butternut squash, halved, seeds removed
+- 1 large butternut squash halved, seeds removed

 - 4 large eggs

-- ⅓ cup pure maple syrup
+- 1/3 cup pure maple syrup

-- ½ cup milk (I used skim)
+- 1/2 cup milk I used skim

-- 2 tablespoons unsalted butter, softened
+- 4 tablespoons unsalted butter softened

-- ½ teaspoon salt
+- 1/2 teaspoon salt

-- ¾ cup old fashioned rolled oats
+- 1/2 cup old fashioned rolled oats

-- ¾ cup all-purpose flour
+- 1/2 cup all purpose flour

-- ⅓ cup light brown sugar, packed
+- 1/3 cup light brown sugar packed

-- ½ cup pecan pieces
+- 1/2 cup pecan pieces

 - 1 teaspoon ground cinnamon

-- pinch salt
+- 1/4 teaspoon sea salt

-- 6 tablespoons unsalted butter, cut into small cubes
+- 6 tablespoons unsalted butter cut into small cubes

-- Preheat the oven to 375 degrees.
-Line a rimmed baking sheet with foil.
+- Preheat the oven to 375 degrees F. Line a rimmed baking sheet with foil.
 Rub the butternut squash halves with the olive oil and place cut side down on the baking sheet.

 - Combine the oats, flour, brown sugar, pecans, cinnamon, cardamom, and pinch of salt in medium bowl.
 Cut in the cold butter in with a pastry blender, fork, or your fingers, until it's in pea-sized clumps.